TRI Reporting - Form A vs Form R Reporting

 I've heard others too, but they're too incorrect to count.
 But, these listed above are all technically correct ways to describe the activity.
 Here's how it all works.

 1. There's the Superfund Amendments and Reauthorization Act (SARA for short).
-Title III of SARA requires that certain types of facilities need to report routine (as well as accidental) chemical releases to the environment.
+Title III of SARA requires that certain types of facilities need to report routine (as well as accidental) toxic chemical releases to the environment.

 2. Title III of SARA is also known as Section 313, which is known as the Emergency Planning and Community Right-to-Know Act, or EPCRA for short.